-Steve Nash was part of a strong 1996 Draft class that featured other superstar players like Kobe Bryant, Ray Allen and Allen Iverson.
+Steve Nash was part of a strong 1996 NBA Draft that featured other superstar players, like Kobe Bryant, Ray Allen and Allen Iverson.
 While clearly not the top option from that class among collectors, Nash has built a strong following.
-Because of his age and the current state of the Suns, only a change of scenery will bump Steve Nash card values.
-The increases could be huge with a championship.

 All 14 of Nash's true rookie cards are base versions that are not numbered, autographed or contain a piece of his jersey.
 Because of this, almost all of them can be had for very little.
-The most valuable 1996-97 Steve Nash card options are usually limited edition parallels for Topps Chrome, Finest, Ultra and Bowman Chrome.
+The most valuable 1996-97 Steve Nash card options are usually limited edition parallels for Topps Chrome, Finest, Ultra, Bowman's Best and Bowman Chrome.
 The top rookies for Nash can be seen below.

 Top Steve Nash Rookie Cards

 The 1996-97 Topps Chrome Steve Nash card is the top option for collectors.
 It has a plain action shot with a limited design and a chromium finish.
 Because the Kobe Bryant rookie gets much of the interest, the Steve Nash card is probably a little undervalued.
 Centering in this set is spotty, so graded versions can command a premium.

 Easily the boldest design of the group, 1996-97 Finest relies heavily on a look that Nash appear as though he is breaking through a metal barrier.
 This Steve Nash card represents another relative bargain for collectors.

 1996 SP Premier Prospects, #142, Steve Nash RC, L-434

 1996 Hoops Rookies Insert #21, Steve Nash, L-486

 STEVE NASH 1996-97 BOWMANS BEST REFRACTOR RC #R18 L.A.
 LAKERS STUNNING VERY HOT

 1996 Pacific Power In The Paint #IP14 Steve Nash